Daniel-Nikpayuk/nik/README.md

 explains brilliantly in fact:

 > The object model approximates the world by dividing it into separate pieces.
 The functional model does not modularize along
 > object boundaries.
-The object model is useful when the unshared state of the ``objects'' is much larger than the state that
+The object model is useful when the unshared state of the "objects" is much larger than the state that
 > they share.
 An example of a place where the object viewpoint fails is quantum mechanics, where thinking of things as individual
 > particles leads to paradoxes and confusions.
 Unifying the object view with the functional view may have little to do with
 > programming, but rather with fundamental epistemological issues.
 (3.5 Streams, footnote 76)

 When you're designing a library for processor as well as memory efficiency, you will often have to apply the engineering technique of *multiplexing*: sharing space.
-The other strength of C++ is template programming: *genericicity*.
+The other strength of C++ is template programming: *genericity*.
 As it turns out, the generic
 (and thus template) programming paradigm is functional in nature, and as the above quote points out, it and the OOP are not always an easy match.